 Garden club members come from the five county area served by the Milwaukee Art Museum.
 Annual tours to members' gardens are scheduled mid-summer to enhance interaction, friendship building, and opportunity to learn and be inspired by each other.

-Lakeshore State Park is a 22-acre Wisconsin state park located on the shores of lake Michigan in the city of Milwaukee.
-The only urban state park in Wisconsin.
-It offers visitors recreational activities and educational opportunities.
-We partner and provide and help plant prairie grasses and native perennials to complete a section of the Gathering Circle in the Park.
+Lakeshore State Park is a 22-acre Wisconsin state park located on the shores of Lake Michigan in the city of Milwaukee.
+The only urban state park in Wisconsin, it offers visitors recreational activities and educational opportunities.
+We provide and help plant prairie grasses and native perennials to enhance the prairie.

 The escalating loss of our pollinator populations is alarming.
 Pollinators are necessary for our survival.
 Bee populations are responsible for pollinating 70 out of the top 100 human food crops, supplying about 90 % of the worlds nutrition.